 Posted November 31, 2016

 Under current health care policy proposals, harmful government interference in the health care marketplace will continue.
 Most Republican and libertarian plans to repeal and replace Obamacare focus on health savings accounts (HSA’s).
 Americans should go a step further with “health financing accounts” (HFA’s).

 There is a more common-sense way to run our health care business than steering people toward health savings accounts.
 Instead, empower people with Health Financing Accounts.

 Present Health Care Tax Policy

 Economist agree that all money spent by employers that benefits the employee has been earned by the employee.
-This includes payroll taxes, benefit costs, unemployment insurance and so forth.
+This includes payroll taxes (both the employee FICA withold and the employer match), health care benefit costs, unemployment insurance and so forth.

 The amount per enrollee spent by employers on their employees health care benefit plan should be fully disclosed to the employee.

 This would help educate workers about the dollar value of the health care benefit program they have earned, helping them realize that they already possess the financial capability of managing their own health care expenses at least as well as government or their employer if granted control over how those dollars are spent in the health care marketplace.

 At present, a married couple is forced to choose one policy to cover both for family coverage.
 It is a “choose it or lose it situation”.
 The benefit earned by the spouse is decreased in value because it no longer has primary responsibility for payment.
 The value of the spouses work product is used to subsidize the overly expensive third party first dollar coverage of other workers.